rungene/alx-files_manager/README.md

 - View a file
 - Generate thumbnails for images

+In practice, this kind of service already exists in the real life.
+It's a learning purpose to assemble each piece and build a full product.
 # Learning Objectives

 At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/), without the help of Google: